Guidelines

 Blog

 It is understood that some items if not already owned, may not be easily obtained.
 It is not the intention to exclude anyone just because they might not own exactly what is stated in the guidelines.
 It is only requested that you follow the guidelines as closely as possible.
-If you have any questions about these guidelines or need clarification, please contact either the military or civilian coordinators; a suitable alternative can probably be found for most items.
+If you have any questions about these guidelines or need clarification, please contact the coordinator; a suitable alternative can probably be found for most items.

 Any participant failing to comply with the guidelines after consultation with the coordinator and event organizer may be asked to leave the event and/or denied participation in future events.